 JAMAICA'S GEOGRAPHICAL CONDITIONS

 Jamaica has a warm tropical climate which can get rather humid, also in parts of the well known and published mountainous habitats.
 This can be the same for other mountain forests that are not spoken about.
 However, the elevation and time of year these areas are traversed, do make a difference.
-Although it is noticeably cooler island-wide in the winter months, the higher elevation areas especially in the Blue Mountains, usually have a cooler feel year-round.
+Although it is noticeably cooler island-wide in the winter months, the higher elevation areas especially in the Blue Mountains, usually have a cooler feeling year-round.
+This region of Jamaica embraces long hours of birding due to its cool temperature throughout the days.

 JAMAICA'S WEATHER PATERN AND BIRD SPECIES